-NOTE—In Table 9-252 (Beam Tracking Time Limit negotiation).STA-A and STA-B refer to any of the STAs performing the Beam Tracking Time Limit negotiation procedure in no particular order.

 Editor: Change the text in P2054L7-11 (10.43.7 D2.4) as follows:

-A beam tracking initiator requesting transmit beam tracking shall set the BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, PPDU_TYPE(#1379) to TRN-T(#2016), TRN-LEN to the number of TRN Units(#2597) as described in 20.9.2.2.3 (BRP PPDU(#1379) header fields), and append an AGC field and TRN-T subfields to the PPDU(#1379). (#2064)The beam tracking
+A beam tracking initiator requesting transmit beam tracking shall set the BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, PPDU_TYPE(#1379) to TRN-T(#2016), TRN-LEN to the number of TRN Units(#2597) as described in 20.9.2.2.3 (BRP PPDU(#1379) header fields), and append an AGC field and TRN-T subfields to the PPDU(#1379).
+A beam tracking initiator shall not initiate transmit beam tracking if the responder hasindicated lack of support by setting the BeamTrackingTimeLimit subfield to zero.(#2064)The beam tracking

 Editor: Change the last pargraphs of 10.43.7 (P2055L25-49 D2.4) as follows:

-— The time duration since the last PPDU it transmitted to the beam tracking responder that requested transmit beam tracking is greater than dot11BeamTrackingTimeLimit plus BRPIFS.
+— The time duration since the last PPDU it transmitted to the beam tracking responder that requested transmit beam tracking is greater than the beam tracking time limit plus BRPIFS.

 — A BRP frame with the channel measurement feedback from the beam tracking responder has been